DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 - **Data Source:** [Fitbit Fitness Tracker Data](https://www.kaggle.com/arashnic/fitbit)

 **Source:** Publicly available dataset from Kaggle, consisting of self-reported fitness data. from 30 Fitbit users.
-Data Description: the date is stored in CSV files.
+Data Description: The data is stored in CSV files.
 The dataset includes detailed data on physical activity, heart rate, and sleep patterns.

 **Files used in this analysis are:**